 Find the Extension

-Want to get started with iReader?
-Download iReader for Chrome and Firefox, being sure to enable installation from that source when prompted to.
+Want to get started with iReader?, being sure to enable installation from that source when prompted to.

 Like I said, once you install the extension you’ll find the readability icon appearing on any website featuring an article.
 Simply click it and iReader will take care of the rest.
 I’ve noticed that, on some particularly cluttered sites, that this can take a while.
 Rest assured: it’s worth it.